Personal Webpage of Francesco Ballerin

 This project is based on previous work by Citti and Sarti [1] and subsequent works by Boscain et al. [2,3,4] to develop new procedures and algorithms for PDE-based image restoration.

-[3] U Boscain et al. “Hypoelliptic diffusion and human vision: A semidiscrete new twist”. en.
-In: SIAM J. Imaging Sci.
-7.2 (Jan.
-2014), pp. 669–695.
+[3] Boscain, U., et al. (2014).
+Hypoelliptic diffusion and human vision: A semidiscrete new twist.
+SIAM Journal on Imaging Sciences, 7(2), 669–695.

 [5] Ballerin, F., & Grong, E. (2023).
-Geometry of the Visual Cortex with Applications to Image Inpainting and Enhancement. arXiv, 2308.07652.
+Geometry of the visual cortex with applications to image inpainting and enhancement. arXiv:2308.07652.